Neil-Mani/BrainF-ck/README.md

 As stated previosly, there are only 8 simple commands that consist of the following characters:
 .,+-[]<>

-When you are thinking about BrainFuck, you want to think about thousands of tables with somthing point at only one.
+When you are thinking about BrainFuck, you want to think about thousands of tables with a pointer that points at only one.

 [ ] [ ] [ ] [ ] [ ] [ ] [ ] ...
  ^

 Each table can hold a value and the pointer can change which table it is pointing at.
 Let's start looking at how to code in this language now.